 Finnish Society for Development Research (FSDR) is a multidisciplinary scientific society which provides a meeting point for researchers and students of development studies and other academic fields in which development-related research are pursued.
 The society’s membership includes development scholars, practitioners and students, and is open to everyone who interested in development-related research and debates particularly in the “Global South”.

 As its main annual activity, the society organizes an international conference on a theme that reflects the topical and most engaging development debates of the day.
-As a member you can participate in the conferences free of charge.
+As a member you can participate in the conferences at a reduced price.
 The society keeps you informed and offers collegial support to your scholarly aspirations at different levels.
+It also organizes a policy dialogue event each year.
 Members can order Forum for Development Studies – The Nordic Journal of Development Research (Routledge) at a reduced price.
-The society also offers a channel to be part of the strengthening community of development research in Finland.
+The society offers a channel to be part of the strengthening community of development research in Finland.
 Welcome!

 What do we mean by Development Research?*